simonj0/jquery-modal/README.md

   showSpinner: true,      // Enable/disable the default spinner during AJAX requests.
   fadeDuration: null,     // Number of milliseconds the fade transition takes (null means no transition)
-  fadeDelay: 1.0          // Point during the overlay's fade-in that the modal begins to fade in (.5 = 50%, 1.5 = 150%, etc.)
+  fadeDelay: 1.0,         // Point during the overlay's fade-in that the modal begins to fade in (.5 = 50%, 1.5 = 150%, etc.)

-};
+  ajaxParams: null        // AJAX request parameters (passed to $.ajax as the 'data' parameter) };
 ```